GeorgBankin06/GeorgBankin06/README.md

 Hi!
 I’m Georg Bankin, an Android developer from Burgas, Bulgaria, passionate about creating elegant and intuitive mobile apps.
 I specialize in seamless user experiences on Android devices and also write the backend to ensure full-stack functionality.

 ### 🎓 Background
-I started my Android journey in 2023, inspired by a friend who introduced me to the world of app development.
+I started my Android journey in 2023, inspired by a friend who introduced me to the world of mobile app development.
 Since then, I’ve gained expertise in Kotlin, Java, and various frameworks to build robust, user-focused apps.

 ### 🌍 Philosophy
 I believe technology connects people and ideas.
 I focus on productivity and creating apps that are efficient, engaging, and leave users with a positive vibe.